 For general information about OCOM, contact the college's Business Office at 503-253-3443 x101.
-The Business Office stays well-informed about activities going on around the campus and can also help you to contact other OCOM staff or faculty.
-Following is a list of offices and personnel to help you to determine whom you should see for what.
+The Business Office stays well-informed about activities going on around the campus and can also help in contacting other OCOM staff or faculty.
+Following is a list of offices and personnel to help determine whom one should see for what.
 A comprehensive list of OCOM staff is found in the OCOM Academic Catalog.
-Changes in contact information are updated throughout the year on the Contact OCOM web page.